-Two more recent instances demonstrating the problem have happened this year.
+Two earlier instances demonstrating the problem occured in 2012.
 On the coast of Argaka village (see map at Annex A) the local authority purposely or in ignorance destroyed 45% of Habitat 2210, Embryonic shifting dunes, of the area.
 Within the Natura 2000 site of Polis-Yialia further habitat destruction was carried out by a private company exposing the turtle nesting areas to the adjacent road (see map and photos).
 In both cases no early warning system was in place and the government failed to prevent the damage from happening.

-Since Recommendation no.63 has not been observed or put into effect, and the EU Commission is considering the adequacy of these sites, and since real habitat damage has actually happened this year, we urge that the file remains open.
+Since Recommendation no.63 has not been observed or put into effect, and the EU Commission is considering the adequacy of these sites, and since real habitat damage is actually happening over the last years year, we urge that the file remains open.